christopwner/netsuite-utils/README.md

 * libxml2-utils
 * curl

-## check-pdf-invoice-billto
+## validate-invoice
-Checks that an invoice's billto info hasn't been pushed onto the second page.
+Validates that an invoice's billto info hasn't been pushed onto the second page.

 Requirements:
 * poppler-utils